leggedrobotics/cerberus_anymal_locomotion/README.md

 git submodule update --init --recursive
 ```

 Configure and build the workspace.
 We need to overlay the `subt_ws` workspace because of protobuf version mismatch between one of our dependency (tensorflow-cpp) and the version used by Ignition Gazebo.
+Furthermore we build in `release` mode.
 ```
 source /opt/ros/melodic/setup.bash

 cd ~/anymal_locomotion_ws/

-catkin config --extend ~/subt_ws/install/
+catkin config --extend ~/subt_ws/install/ catkin config --cmake-args -DCMAKE_BUILD_TYPE=release

 catkin build cerberus_anymal_b_control_1
 ```